A Surprising Way to Cleanse Toxic Kidneys - Dr. Berg on Kidney Detoxification

 Eating habits also play a crucial role in maintaining kidney health.
 Diets high in sodium, low in potassium, or packed with carbs create an environment that's tough for kidneys to handle.

-A nutritious diet comprising fresh fruits and vegetables, lean proteins, and nuts/seeds is essential for ideal kidney performance.
+A nutritious diet comprising fresh vegetables, lean proteins, nuts, and seeds is essential for ideal kidney performance.

 Aging and its impact on kidney detoxification